rackerlabs/support-how-to/content/managed-operations/oracle-business-intelligence-enterprise-edition-tips.md

 #### Catalog object schema validation failed

-You might encounter this error when you try to access reports in OBIEE 12c:
+When you try to access reports in OBIEE 12c, you might receive the following error message:

-``Catalog object schema validation failed``
+    Catalog object schema validation failed

 Some font values that are available in Oracle Discoverer are not supported in OBIEE 12c.
-If a Discoverer report is done in the Dialog font, and you are migrating the report from Discoverer to OBIEE, this error might occur.
+If a Discoverer report uses the Dialog font, and you are migrating the report from Discoverer to OBIEE, this error might occur.

 The following steps might provide a solution for the error: